Frequently Asked Questions About Class Action Lawsuits

 In mass tort litigation, each plaintiff files an individual lawsuit and pursues damages that more accurately reflect their actual losses, rather than having to share from a single settlement.
 Mass torts are also more closely associated with personal injury cases in which each victim suffered different injuries that are not similar enough to group into one class.

-Contact a Class Action Attorney in Knoxville
+Contact an Attorney in Knoxville

 Class action lawsuits are often complicated and require the assistance of a lawyer who is familiar with these types of cases.